ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 *NotSet* is the default verdict for all test steps.
 A step can *set* a verdict during execution to indicate success.
 If everything went as expected, a test step will set the *Pass* verdict.
 A test plan ouputs a verdict according to the verdicts of its steps.
-Specifically, the verdict of a test plan is the most *severe* verdict of its child steps.
+The verdict of a test plan is the most *severe* verdict of its child steps.
 A verdict has one of 6 severities, detailed in the table below.
 | Severity | Verdict      | Description                                                        |
 |----------|--------------|--------------------------------------------------------------------|